-- 1. Ensure ACT Abstractor Face Sheet is complete and filed in your study binder. - 2.
-Log the total time in decimal format (rounded to nearest quarter hour) you spent on the chart on the ACT Chart Abstraction face sheet. - 3.
-Upon completion of the abstraction, you will enter completion data in the Abstractor Chart Completion Log, located in G:\CTRHS\ACTChartReview\Nov 2009 Dec 2010\Tracking Databases\ACT CR Abstractor Chart Completion Log.xls - 4.
+- 1. If you used an ACT Abstractor Face Sheet, file it in a locked filing cabinet or shred it. - 2.
+Upon completion of the abstraction, you will enter completion data in the Abstractor Chart Completion Log, located in G:\CTRHS\ACTChartReview\Nov 2009 Dec 2010\Tracking Databases\ACT CR Abstractor Chart Completion Log.xls - 3.
 Enter: - a) the Study ID number, and your initials (if not already done) - b) the date you completed your abstraction

-- c) the total amount of time you spent on abstraction, in decimal format (rounded to the nearest quarter hour) - d) the thickness of the paper medical record in inches (if not already done) - e) the number of encounters in Epic (if not already done) - f) the number of fields entered in the Access database for your completed abstraction.
-To do this, open the file beginning with "IAAI_Denominators" that was created today in this folder: G:\CTRHS\ACTChartReview\Database - 5.
-Return the chart to "Completed ACT" shelf in the GHRI Chart Room. - 6.
-If you have a pending question regarding the finished abstraction, stack the chart under your red plastic folder in the Chart Room.
-This will ensure that it is not returned to the storage facility.
-Once your question is answered, return to the Access database, unlock your record, and enter the updated information (if necessary).
-Once done, place this chart on the "Completed ACT" shelf in the chart room.
+- c) the total amount of time you spent on abstraction, in decimal format (rounded to the nearest quarter hour) - d) the thickness of the paper medical record in inches (if not already done) - e) the number of encounters in Epic (if not already done) - 4.
+Return the chart to "Completed ACT" shelf in the Chart Room.
+The chart orderer will track the returned charts and load them into the return totes.